soostdijck/RUDE/docs/printing.md

 # Print settings
 Everything must be printed with 10 walls and 100% infill.
 Abrasives are fine.

-Make sure to print [this](Calibration.stl) first for every filament to make sure your shrinkage is fine.
-TPU shrinkage should be 100% and for ABS shrinkage 99.3%.
+Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
+TPU shrinkage should be 99.8-100% and for ABS shrinkage 99.3-99.5%.

 ## ABS/ASA/Nylon/PC
 Part | Number | Support